Ein Afek Nature Reserve near Kiryat Bialik is a popular site among locals. And today we are going to visit it. Let’s being!

 - It is relatively close to the center and very close to Haifa.
 Thus, there is no need for a long drive.

-- It is one of fewer Nature Reserves that has significant Wheelchair-accessible trails (which cover big parts of the park).
-This also means that you can also get along with baby carriages.
+- It is one of fewer Nature Reserves that have significant Wheelchair-accessible trails (which cover big parts of the park).
+That also means that you can also get along with baby carriages.
 And the routes are not long.
 You can spend from an hour to a half day at this reserve.

 - There is water all year round.
-This means there are animals and birds at all seasons.
+Thus there are animals and birds at all seasons.
 If you want to see more birds than prefer migration season (mostly November – December) and if you want more flowers then March-April is more appropriate.

 Map of the area:

 There are two parts to Ein Afek Nature Reserve.

 - Ein means springs in Hebrew and refers to the wetland that appears on the upper part of the plan.

 - Tel is a hill created by many generations of people living and rebuilding on the same spot (for more info about Tel see Megiddo National Park post).
 Tel Afek is located in the lower part of the map.